-From Dan on June 19th, 2009 in Green Remodeling
+From Dean Dowd on June 19, 2009 in Green Remodeling

 Now there’s no reason why gifts for dad should not be as green as the surrounding flora, and there are green gifts to fit any dad’s tastes and tasks.
 They range from small to large, tangible to symbolic.
 And you’ll be surprised to find out how affordable most of them are.
 Here are 25 green home gift ideas for dad this year, enough to guarantee that he’ll be tickled green at home or wherever his stone may roll.

 - Solar LED Flashlight.
 Solar powered flashlights can fit on your key ring or tabletop and are constantly evolving.
 Check out SunNight’s latest line of solar flashlights—they’re heavy duty, helping out the third world, and could make dad’s next camping trip that much more eco-friendly.

 - Homemade Artwork.
 Great for the younger Father’s Day gifters and the environment.
 Simply take an old section of cardboard, paint a picture for dad, buy some recycled matte-board, and either build or pick up a thrift-store frame.
 Put all the pieces together and give dad something heartfelt, unique, inexpensive and most of all, green.